dashpay/docs/masternodes/maintenance.rst

 operator to terminate service or signal the owner that a new BLS key is required.
 It will immediately put the masternode in the PoSe-banned state.
 The owner must then issue a ProUpRegTx to set a new operator key.
-After the ProUpRegTx is processed, the new operator must issue a ProUpServTx to update the service-related metadata and clear the PoSe- banned state (revive the masternode).
+After the ProUpRegTx is mined to a block, the new operator must issue a ProUpServTx to update the service-related metadata and clear the PoSe- banned state (revive the masternode).
 The ProUpRevTx takes the following syntax::